roscoelai/reference/reference-REDCap.md

   - May use newlines when first creating a field, because it's easier to read
   - But once finalized, replace all newlines with `<br />`
 - Creating a nicely formatted HTML table within a field label will produce a messed up field label, because all the newlines will accumulate above the table, resulting in a massive blank space
+  - Solve by removing all the newlines
+  - HTML code will be less readable

 ## Indentation